 I got to the point I wanted to make, I set up the relationship of the main character with her boyfriend, I introduced the characters for the “B” story and gave the boyfriend more time to tell his story so his role could grow.
 Then came the mentor.
 The mentor is the Obi-Wan Kenobi character that teaches our main protagonist how to navigate the world and the tools they will need to defeat the Dark Night of the Soul.
 Then I thought, wait… How many pages is this?
 I looked, and I was on page 14.
 CRAP!

-See, normally a screenplay needs to have the first ten pages for setup and the turn into the second act, give or take.
+See; usually, a screenplay needs to have the first ten pages for setup and the turn into the second act, give or take.
 The reason for the ten pages is mostly due to the script readers at the studios only giving you ten pages to hook them.
-The mentor comes in just before that and you should have a visit from every character so we can see just where they are starting out in the world, set the rules of the world and a couple of other things, things the audience needs to know.
+The mentor comes in just before that, and you should have a visit from every character so we can see just where they are starting out in the world, set the rules of the world and a couple of other things, things the audience needs to know.

 After looking up and seeing my page count, I realized that I had accidentally hit every beat of a FIRST ACT.
-I completely missed my target of getting to all the beats needed to make a good, readable story in ten pages.
-Heck, the mentor for the story was even introduced at page eight and the turn into act two was expressed.
+I completely missed my target of getting to all the beats needed to make a sound, readable story in ten pages.
+Heck, the mentor for the story was even introduced on page eight, and the turn into act two was expressed.
 DANG IT!
 I didn’t mean to do that.

 I guess I’ll keep pluggin along.
 Maybe it will turn into something interesting a draft or two into it.